 Copal

 Copal resin is made from specific endemic trees in Mexico and South America.
 Their sap dries into a resin that is burned like incense.
-Smoky, woodiness, and a hint of lemon florals is produced while it’s burned on the ofrenda
+Smoky, woodiness, and a hint of lemon florals is produced while it’s burned on the ofrenda.

 Dia de los Muertos has been popularized in the United States and around the globe recently with wonderful movie adaptations of the festivities.
 Animated ones such as Coco and The Book of Like capture the essence of the holiday while it also makes an appearance in James Bond’s Spectre.